1. New limits on overdraft fees

 Effective Jan.
 1, it’s prohibited in California for most medical debt from showing up on a credit record or being counted as a negative factor when lenders decide whether to offer credit.

-The Biden administration announced a similar rule change at the federal level, however, it’s meeting opposition as the current presidential term winds down.
+The Biden administration announced a similar rule change at the federal level, however, it’s been met with opposition and its future under the Trump administration is up in the air.

 Around 41% of U.S. adults had some debt due to medical or dental bills, according to a 2022 KFF survey.